ikki2530/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ replaces all characters A and c from input to Z and e respectively, 20-hiago removes all letters c and C from input, 21-reverse reverses its input,
-22-users_and_homes displays all users and their home directories, sorted by users.
+22-users_and_homes displays all users and their home directories, sorted by users, 103-the_biggest_fan parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.